House of Stone Encounters, Creatures and

 Hellstokers attack using their longspears or natural weapons.
 They

-sometimes use burning hands to set one another on fire, or they use it to
+sometimes use burning hands to set one another on fire, or they use

 ignite the oil in their bellows.
-When outnumbered, hellstokers usually use
+When outnumbered, hellstokers

 burning hands against their foes and then teleport away to safety.